wirawansanusi/WSPagePreview/README.md

     return text
 }
 ```
-4) Done! or do you want more?
+5) Done! or do you want more?
 See the customize page option below!

 ### (Optional) Customize Page Option

+In case you need to customize some properties to adjust with your preferences, you can use this helpful method!
+Ideally, you should call all of this available function right after *initDefaultSettings(UIScrollView)* inside the **viewDidLayoutSubviews** function.

 ####To show a page control
 ```swift